influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/aggregator_processor_plugins.md

 ---
-title: Aggregator and processor plugins
+title: Telegraf aggregator and processor plugins
+description: Telegraf aggregator and processor plugins work between the input plugins and output plugins to aggregate and process metrics in Telegraf.
 menu:
   telegraf_1_6:
     name: Aggregator and processor plugins